 A professor at Duquesne since 2003, Gawalt is a Hillman Distinguished Professor and Chair of the school's Chemistry and Biochemistry Departments.
 A member of the McGowan Institute for Regenerative Medicine, her research group focuses on the surface chemistry of biomaterials to improve tissue-material interaction.

 "I'm excited for the opportunity to work directly with Dr. Gawalt.
 She has an impressive academic background and has been a stellar leader of the Chemistry and Biochemistry Department," said Duquesne Provost Dr. David Dausey.
-"She will be an excellent interim dean who will continue to advance and grow the Bayer School of Natural and Environmental Sciences for a new generation of students."
+"She will be an excellent interim dean who will continue to advance and grow the School of Science and Engineering for a new generation of students."

 Gawalt is a mentor for the Bayer Scholars Program, which provides full-tuition scholarships and research opportunities for underrepresented groups in chemistry.
 Under her supervision, 18 students have graduated under the program to work in industry or attend graduate school since 2013.
 The program serves as another example of Duquesne's long-standing commitment to creating equity and opportunity in the region.